 - Buit for beginners

-- The camera video can be very jittery
+- The camera video is sometimes jittery

-- 60 minute charge
+- 60-minute charge

 If you are worried that you are going to break your drone as soon as it starts flying, then worry no more!
 The RC Stunt Drone Quadcopter is just about one of the toughest little drones on the market.
 This drone is “durable and crash proof.”
 This is because all the screws have been reinforced and the three bladed propellers give a better thrust and energy efficiency when compared to 2 bladed propellers.
 Also, the propellers are surrounded by circular shock absorbers reducing the impact of a crash.

 This drone has also been designed for beginners who want to learn how to do flips etc on their drone.
 It can perform 360-degree flips and lots of other different tricks since it has an adjustable speed mode function.
 There is a gyroscope that keeps the drone stable and it uses a new battery technology which improves the battery life.
 The charge time is 60 minutes per battery (LONG) but if you use 2 fully charged batteries, you will get a total flight time of 12 minutes.
+Therefore, in perspective, the charge isn’t that bad.

 This drone is relatively portable and is a little bigger than the palm of your hand.
+If your looking for a tough drone then buy the RC stunt quadcopter.

 - Efficient propellers